Use of hydrogen fuel cells for data center backup power

 Safety

 According to the Center for Hydrogen Safety, one of the primary concerns about hydrogen is its wide flammability range.
 Hydrogen also takes very little energy to ignite.
-These two factors make for a potentially dangerous environment that might inhibit widespread adoption of the fuel.
+These two factors make for a potentially dangerous environment that might inhibit the widespread adoption of the fuel.

 Hydrogen leakage

-According to a study by the Center for International Climate Research, a fraction of hydrogen leaks into the atmosphere when it undergoes transport, storage and use.
 The study posits that the global warming effect of hydrogen leaks is almost 12 times stronger than carbon dioxide despite hydrogen's lack of direct radiative properties.
-Given this, it is critical that the hydrogen industry finds a way to better contain hydrogen and limit these leakages for a hydrogen economy to be viable.
+Given this, the hydrogen industry must find a way to contain hydrogen better and limit these leakages for a hydrogen economy to be viable.

 The future of sustainable energy?